python/mypy/docs/source/getting_started.rst

    a = p()  # Error: "p" does not return a value

-Make sure to remember to include ``None``: if we don't, the function will be dynamically typed.
+Make sure to remember to include ``None``: if you don't, the function will be dynamically typed.
 For example:

 .. code-block:: python